vivekprajapati2048/Deep-Learning-Specialization/Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization/readme.md

 - Be able to implement and apply a variety of optimization algorithms, such as mini-batch gradient descent, Momentum, RMSprop and Adam, and check for their convergence.
 - Understand new best-practices for the deep learning era of how to set up train/dev/test sets and analyze bias/variance
 - Be able to implement a neural network in TensorFlow.

+This course will teach you the "magic" of getting deep learning to work well.
+Rather than the deep learning process being a black box, you will understand what drives performance, and be able to more systematically get good results.
+You will also learn TensorFlow.

+This is the second course of the Deep Learning Specialization.